Click Here To Join Our Telegram Channel for FREE daily tutorials!

 A strong flashlight offers benefits.
 You can scare off potential perpetrators, and see what type of threat you are up against.
 Also, if it is strong enough, the light can make it harder for the trespasser to see you, and easier for you to see him.
 Some super cool flashlights have enough weight and even a beveled edging, to function as an ad hoc self-defense tool also if required.

-But supposing that you are on your own, for one reason or another, a home alarm can still be useful.
+But suppose that you are on your own, for one reason or another, a home alarm can still be useful.
 It alerts the neighbors to a threat.
 You might want to have a conversation with your neighbors, in advance, about mutual aid and defense.
 Sometimes there is safety in numbers.

 A personal alarm can be useful if you have a large property, and some family members or kids might be out of shouting distance.
 Give the kids or the wife a personal alarm, that will emit a loud noise when activated.
 This type of alarm has a pull-pin, so that it is easy to activate, and makes a continuous loud noise.
 Shouting “help” is not nearly as loud as this type of 130 dB alarm.
 Vigilant makes a few different models, typically under $20.